 Finally, there’s Extended Evening Hours for those who are eligible.
 We’ve done this a handful of times, so our sample size is still relatively limited, but our success rate is 100%.
 Low waits everywhere and blissfully uncrowded parks.

-If you read our recent Early Entry at Epcot: Better Than Genie+, this one has already been “spoiled” for you.
-At least while Epcot has moved forward its official opening time to 8:30 am, Early Entry is the best way to beat the crowds here.
+With its 8:30 am opening time, Early Entry is the best way to beat the crowds at Epcot.
 That’s doubly true if you’re arriving via International Gateway, as you’ll be able to do Remy’s Ratatouille Adventure with a 10 minute wait or less.
+(See Early Entry v.
+Genie+ at Epcot.)

 From the Rat Ride, it’s entirely possible to do Frozen Ever After as a near walk-on, Test Track with minimal wait, Soarin’ Around the World with minimal wait…and everything else in the new neighborhoods with no waits.
 It’s a lot of walking, but that’s par for the course at Epcot, and you could modify this approach to minimize steps if you’re staying the full day.